zmlka/undisciplinary/archinect_patrick_schumacher_podcast.md

 **P:** Yeah.
 I had heard about Zaha when I was a young student in the 80's and seen some of the first publications coming out that were a shock and a revelation.
-There was a brochure called _Planetary Architecture_ which was published by the AA and which showed up in our university library, and I think there were also some articles in newspapers which were the first things I saw.
+There was a brochure called _Planetary Architecture_ which was published by the AA and that showed up in our university library, and I think there were also some articles in newspapers which were the first things I saw.
 Then, in 85 I think, there was the GA, _Global Architecture_, coming out with all the early works, including the Peak which was really opening up the